|Back to Main Print This Page Email to a Friend|

 - It is the least expensive form of contraception over the long term.

-- IUDs and implant contraceptives are recommended as first-line contraceptive options for adolescents.
+- IUDs and implant contraceptives are recommended as the best birth control methods for adolescents.

-- The progestin-releasing LNG-IUS (Mirena) is now considered to be one of the best options for treating menorrhagia (heavy menstrual bleeding).
-(However, irregular breakthrough bleeding can occur during the first 6 months.)
+- The progestin-releasing LNG-IUS (Mirena) is considered to be one of the best options for treating heavy menstrual bleeding.
+Most women experience fewer cramps and lighter periods.
+Some women stop bleeding altogether.

 - The copper-releasing IUDs do not have hormonal side effects and may help protect against endometrial (uterine) cancer.